samvera/samvera.github.io/pages/samvera/developer_resources/customize_metadata/hyrax_1.0/labels-and-help-text.md

 ---
 title: "Labels and Help Text"
-keywords: ["Customize", "Metadata", "Labels", "Help Text"]
-categories: How to Do All the Things
 permalink: customize-metadata-labels.html
-folder: hydra/how-to/customize_metadata/hyrax_1.0/labels-and-help-text.md
-sidebar: home_sidebar
+keywords: ["Customize", "Metadata", "Labels", "Help Text", "Tutorial"]
+last_updated:
 version:
   id: 'hyrax_1.0-stable'
+sidebar: home_sidebar
 ---

 <ul class='info'><li>This tutorial assumes that you generated a work type name GenericWork.
 If you used a different name, substitute that name for all occurrences of GenericWork and generic_work.</li></ul>